theriaubenoit-ops/aNA-ai/README.md

 - **[Thalamus(.py)](/src/anatomy/subcortical/thalamus.py) _(Sensory Gateway & Packet Router)_:** Acts as the system's central hub for incoming data.
 It filters and directs sensory signals to the appropriate cortical layers, preventing _"system overflow"_ by dropping irrelevant background noise.

-_Note: These definitions are adapted to the specific metabolic and cognitive constraints of the **aNA** v5.0 architecture._
+_Note: These definitions are adapted to the specific metabolic and cognitive constraints of the **aNA** v5.0 architecture and above._

 ![ ](/docs/assets/spacer32x32.png)